 - Wilma Mankiller – first woman elected principal chief of the Cherokee Nation

-- Nina Otero-Warren – a leader in New Mexico’s suffrage movement and the first woman superintendent of Santa Fe public schools
+- Nina Otero-Warren – suffrage leader and the first woman superintendent of Santa Fe public schools

 - Anna May Wong – first Chinese American film star in Hollywood

-- Bessie Coleman – first African American and first Native American woman pilot
+- Bessie Coleman – first African American and first Native American woman licensed pilot

-- Edith Kanakaʻole – indigenous Hawaiian composer, chanter, dancer, teacher, and entertainer
+- Edith Kanakaʻole – indigenous Hawaiian composer, custodian of native culture and traditions

-- Eleanor Roosevelt – first lady, author, reformer, and leader
+- Eleanor Roosevelt – leader, reformer, first lady, and author

 - Maria Tallchief – America’s first prima ballerina